Aedes canadensis: Identification

-Aedes canadensis often occurs with con-generic species and to be sure of identification of either adults or larvae a, Identification key and microscope are required.
+Aedes canadensis often occurs with con-generic species and to be sure of identification of either adults or larvae an identification key and microscope are required.
 In general the adults of this species have dark, the females often reddish, bodies which have contrasting white banded tarsi with the bands at each end of the segments.

 Biology

 Female Aedes canadensis gain blood meals from a wide range of large and small animals, birds and reptiles.
 It is particularly associated with turtles and clouds of this species are frequently observed surrounding turtles crossing roads to lay their eggs during May.
-Animals fed on by the females includes large and small mammals, birds reptiles and amphibians, there is a record of the females feeding on a leopard frog.
+Animals fed on by the females includes large and small mammals, birds, reptiles and amphibians, there is a record of the females feeding on a leopard frog.